shtyler/datagenerator/README.md

 ### Example 1 - Creating the output stage.
 Sometimes all you need is to create an output stage according to the model.
 OS consists of out_ tables and out_vw_ views on top of the out_ tables.
 If that is the case all you need to run is **1_generate_os.liquid**.
-Change the 01_mock_up_data.sql to run only this template - leave only first row - and you are good to go.
+Update the 01_run_datagen.sql to run only this template - leave only first row - and you are good to go.
 By running the script you will generate OS.

 ### Example 2 - Creating the output stage and populating it with mockup data.
-Mock up data are generated under simple principles with respect to referential integrity.
+Mockup data are generated under simple principles with respect to referential integrity.
 By default, number of records in dimension table, fact table and number of random values in attributes are set to certain values.
 These can be changed in the template.
 Date values are always generated within previous 300 days.
 To run mockup data generation you need to run generate OS and **2_populate_os.liquid** template.
-Adjust 01_mock_up_data.sql accordingly.
+Adjust 01_run_datagen.sql accordingly.

 ### Example 3 - Creating the output stage, populating it with mockup data and updating it with custom values.
 If you need to use your custom values in the attributes or facts you can load them to `csv_custom_values` table with following structure (dataset, field, values) by using copy command.
 `dataset` and `field` have to match values in the LDM (last part of the identifier).
 In `values` you can use either list of values separated by comma (`,`) or range of values separated by dash (`-`).
 Real values for the particular field will be generated randomly from the given list or range.
 _The solution does not yet support custom values for dates, connection points and references._
 To run update with custom values you need to run generate OS, populate OS and **3_update_os.liquid**.
-Adjust 01_mock_up_data.sql accordingly.
+Adjust 01_run_datagen.sql accordingly.

 ## Run on Local
 If you don't want to set up the SQL Executor to generate the code you can render the templates on the local machine using Ruby.